 Transcript

-We dive in once again to the most in-demand topic of Blackboard Fridays, how to make the most of meetings in your business.
+We dive in once again to the most in-demand topic of Blackboard Fridays: How to Make the Most of Meetings in Your Business.

 For all the conversations we’ve had, we’ve never really explored what I consider to be the most valuable part of your meeting.
-It’s not setting the agenda at the start, it’s not the importance of the chair to manage the energy, to get that momentum.
-It’s not even the regular scheduling of the meetings.

 If you find yourself in your business with your team having the same old meetings and the same conversations going around and around, then you’re not making decisions, you’re not making change.
 You may be making recommendations, you may be having great ideas, but after the meeting nothing’s getting done, nobody’s being held accountable, and as a result those meetings are wasting everybody’s time.